NFS file system hangs. New mount attempts hang also.

 1. Reset the smart router (or other device) which is blocking the connection between the nfs client and nfs server.
 Better yet, completely turn off the "smart connection reuse" feature of that device, so this won't happen again in the future.

-The underlying need is to get the NFS/RPC layers at the NFS client machine to forget the connection definition it was using previously.
-To do that, it must "forget" the details of this NFS mount.
+The underlying need is to get the NFS/RPC layers at the NFS client machine to forget the connection definition used previously.
+To do that, it must forget the details of the NFS mount.
 This is extremely difficult, because:

 a.
 Any existing mount that is already suffering from this problem will typically not umount, because the file system is considered "busy".

 c.
-Often, multiple different NFS mounts pointing to the same NFS Server will be sharing a connection.
-There may more than one mount to clear away before the connection definition will be forgotten.
+Often, different NFS mounts pointing to the same NFS Server will be sharing a connection.
+More than one mount may need to be cleared before the connection definition will be forgotten.

-So in the majority of cases, if option #1 above is not possible, reboot of the client machine will be needed.
+So in many cases, reboot of the client machine will be necessary.